Investors Trust (IT) offers a lump sum product, called the Access Portfolio Bond, to global investors.

 - DBS Group Holdings Ltd

-Some of the funds, shares and ETf available on Access Portfolio in Hong Kong dollars
+Funds, shares and ETFs on Access Portfolio in Hong Kong dollars

 - Tencent Holdings Ltd